Dinosaurs in Jurassic Park: On-screen portrayals

 The various creatures in the Jurassic Park and Jurassic World films were created through a combination of animatronics and computer-generated imagery (CGI).
-For each of the films, Industrial Light & Magic (ILM) has handled dinosaur scenes that required CGI.
-Throughout the film series, ILM has studied large animals such as elephants and rhinos, for reference in designing the digital dinosaurs.
+For each film, Industrial Light & Magic (ILM) has handled dinosaur scenes that required CGI.
+The company has studied large animals such as elephants and rhinos, for reference in designing the digital dinosaurs.

-Jurassic Park trilogy (1993–2001)
+Jurassic Park films (1993–2001)

 For the original 1993 film Jurassic Park, director Steven Spielberg wanted to use practical dinosaurs as much as possible.
 He chose special-effects artist Stan Winston to create animatronic dinosaurs for the film, after seeing his work on the Queen Alien in the 1986 film Aliens.
 Winston said the Queen was easy compared to a dinosaur animatronic: "The queen was exoskeletal, so all of its surfaces were hard.
 There were no muscles, no flesh, and there was no real weight to it.
 The alien queen also didn't have to look like a real, organic animal because it was a fictional character -- so there was nothing in real life to compare it to.
 There was just no comparison in the difficulty level of building that alien queen and building a full-size dinosaur".
 Winston's team spent much time perfecting the animatronics, which used metal skeletons powered by electric motors.
 They molded latex skin that was then fitted over the robotic models, forming the exterior appearance.
 Up to 20 puppeteers were required to operate some of the dinosaurs.
 After filming concluded, most of the animatronics were disassembled.

 For certain scenes, Spielberg had considered using go motion dinosaurs created by visual-effects artist Phil Tippett.
 Spielberg was disappointed with the results and opted for ILM's digital dinosaurs instead, although Tippett and his team of animators remained with the project to supervise the dinosaur movements.
 Tippett and ILM worked together to create the Dinosaur Input Device (DID), a robot shaped like a dinosaur skeleton.
 The DID included an array of sensors that captured various poses, which were then transferred into graphics software at ILM.
 Animatics and storyboards by Tippett were also used by the film crew as reference for action sequences.
 ILM based their CGI dinosaurs on Winston's models.
 Herds of dinosaurs were created through computer animation, using duplicate individuals which were slightly altered to give the illusion of multiple animals.
 The 127-minute film has 15 minutes of total screen time for the dinosaurs, including nine minutes of animatronics and six minutes of CGI animals.
-The film received critical acclaim for its innovations in CGI technology and animatronics.
+Jurassic Park received critical acclaim for its innovations in CGI technology and animatronics.
 Among adults, the film generated an interest in dinosaurs, and it increased interest in the field of paleontology.